ifm/ifm3d-ros/doc/noetic.md

 2. Install ROS Melodic:

-You should now follow [these steps](http://wiki.ros.org/noetic/Installation/Ubuntu) exactly (we assume you did) and that you chose to install `ros-melodic-desktop-full`.
+You should now follow [these steps](http://wiki.ros.org/noetic/Installation/Ubuntu) exactly (we assume you did) and that you chose to install `ros-noetic-desktop-full`.

 3. additional Dependencies:
 There are a few things that we need to install to successfully build from source that we did not get implicitly by installing ROS.
 The following commands will handle these pre-requisites: